 · To build a PSHE curriculum, which develops learning and results in the acquisition of knowledge and skills which enables children to access the wider curriculum and to prepare children to be a global citizen now and in their future roles within a global community.

-· The curriculum will demonstrate appropriate subject knowledge, skills and understanding to fulfil the duties of the Relationships Education (RE), Relationship and Sex Education (RSE) and Health Education (HE), whereby schools must provide a balanced and broadly-based curriculum which promotes the spiritual, moral, cultural, mental and physical development of pupils and prepares them for the opportunities and responsibilities and experiences for later life.
+· The curriculum will demonstrate appropriate subject knowledge, skills and understanding to fulfil the duties of the Relationships Education (RE), Relationship and Sex and Education (RSE) and Health Education (HE), whereby schools must provide a balanced and broadly-based curriculum which promotes the spiritual, moral, cultural, mental and physical development of pupils and prepares them for the opportunities and responsibilities and experiences for later life.

 · To ensure the PSHE curriculum meets the needs of the children at Beeston Primary School.